-There may be no greater concentration of the young, hip, and beautiful than in the bars and clubs of this infamous stretch of roadway.
-The 1.6-mile strip of Sunset Boulevard is situated in the lively city of West Hollywood and upholds its reputation as a nightlife hotspot.
+There may be no greater concentration anywhere of the young, hip and beautiful than in the bars and clubs of this infamous stretch of roadway.
+The 1.6-mile strip of Sunset Boulevard is situated in the lively city of West Hollywood and upholds that lively city's reputation as a nightlife hotspot.

-From the heights of swank hotel rooftops like the Mondrian’s SkyBar and the Tower Bar at Sunset Tower Hotel, to the glam-grunge of rock clubs like The Viper Room and Whisky a Go Go, there’s a setting to suit your style and mood.
-In addition to clubs with music ranging from indie singer/songwriters to major headliners, there are iconic comedy clubs such as The Laugh Factory and the Comedy Store.
+From the heights of swanky hotel rooftops like the Mondrian’s SkyBar and the Tower Bar at Sunset Tower Hotel, to the glam-grunge of rock clubs like The Viper Room and Whisky a Go Go, there’s a setting to suit your style and mood.
+In addition to venues that showcase artists ranging from indie singer/songwriters to major-label headliners, there are iconic comedy clubs such as The Laugh Factory and the Comedy Store.
 Or head to The Roxy—where Rocky Horror Picture Show premiered in 1974—for live music in an intimate, 500-capacity venue.

-The Sunset Strip isn’t just rock and roll.
-Spend the afternoon shopping at Sunset Plaza, which contains more than 20 stores, like Armani Exchange and H&M. Book lovers, don’t miss the iconic Book Soup, L.A.’s largest independent book store, with floor-to-ceiling shelves that contain more than 60,000 titles, many of which are limited edition.
-The store hosts frequent author readings, so check its calendar to meet your favourite novelist or hear from up-and-comers.
+Sunset Strip isn’t just rock and roll.
+Spend the afternoon shopping at Sunset Plaza, which contains more than 20 stores, including Armani Exchange and H&M. Book lovers, don’t miss the iconic Book Soup, LA’s largest independent bookstore, with floor-to-ceiling shelves that contain more than 60,000 titles, many of which are limited edition.
+The store hosts frequent author readings, so check its calendar for a chance to meet your favourite novelist or hear from up-and-coming authors.